-We are committed to promoting an environment that is safe, healthy, and secure for our workforce members, patients, and visitors by following all safety procedures and guidelines.
+We are committed to promoting an environment that is safe, healthy and secure for our workforce members, patients and visitors by following all safety procedures and guidelines.

-- " To take all reasonable precautions and follow all applicable environmental, health, and safety requirements and rules. - " To wear Personal Protective Equipment (PPE) whenever it is required. - " To ensure that you are properly trained to use the equipment you are required to use and that you are properly trained to perform any procedure you are required to perform. - " To promptly report any and all spills or accidents involving medical waste or hazardous materials, and to report any and all injuries to a workforce member, patient, or visitor. - " To immediately report any physical assault, threat, intimidation, property damage, or knowledge of an unauthorized weapon to prevent workplace violence. - $\ensuremath{\text{\textit{y}}}$ To wear your Harris Health ID Badge at all times and in the proper location. - " To never report to work while being impaired by medication (even prescribed medication) or alcohol.
+- " To strictly adhere to Harris Health's Red Rules and to "stop the line" when noncompliance is observed with a Red Rule as outlined in Harris Health Policy 3466.01. - " To take all reasonable precautions and follow all applicable environmental, health, and safety requirements and rules. - " To wear Personal Protective Equipment (PPE) whenever it is required. - " To ensure that you are properly trained to use the equipment you are required to use and that you are properly trained to perform any procedure you are required to perform. - " To promptly report any and all spills or accidents involving medical waste or hazardous materials, and to report any and all injuries to a workforce member, patient, or visitor.
+To immediately report any physical assault, threat, intimidation, property damage or knowledge of an unauthorized weapon to prevent workplace violence. - " To wear your Harris Health ID badge at all times and in the proper location. - " To never report to work while being impaired by medication (even prescribed medication) or alcohol. - " To follow Harris Health infection control policies and practices, including but not limited to, wearing a mask when appropriate and required and social distancing.